WolfgangBischoff/Ceres/Documents/Notes.md

 #### Main Quest
 Level: Mittelgang von Monrail, auf Seiten Administration und Life, viele Wohnungen, Handelsplatz, gemeinschaftplatz mit Müll
 * Introduction to Ceres and you room
-* No work because tenderer queue full => exlpore area to find food
+* Find work at mining company
 * Investigation starts (mail at morning)
-* answer questions at administration
-* Get help of resistance on return
+* Get help of resistance (somebody blocks the way) => come in the night to place
-* in night: transporter repaired; reenter with false flag clothes; start machine and capture
+* augen verdunkelt, base is shown with team, its not safe here, we need a base
+* plan: Go into ship at night, bekannter guard wird abgelenkt von guy1, du gehst als techniker in die air control und verursachst alarm, guard flieht
+* go into transporter and start engine at control terminal
+* smuggler docks shuttle

 #### Set/Upgrade item mechanic (provide Service)
 * sprite an Pos adden via Key